2023 Solar Incentives Guide for Temple City, CA - Tax Credits & Rebates

 EcoWatch's Temple City, CA Solar Incentives FAQs

-You can lower your carbon footprint by 250 pounds of CO2 a year by installing solar panels.
-This adds up to roughly 5,000 pounds over 20 years.
-Solar is also a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+You can reduce your carbon footprint by 250 pounds of CO2 a year when you switch to solar panels.
+This adds up to around 5,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, which means that making the switch reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.